HimanshTheCoder/VeritasPrime/README.md

 VeritasPrime is a chatbot built using the principles of **Retrieval‑Augmented Generation (RAG)**.
 It is designed to let users upload data or documents (or use predefined sources), retrieve relevant context from those sources, and generate intelligent answers — helping you build a context-aware, document-grounded conversational AI.

-RAG lets language models ground their responses in external documents or knowledge bases, which helps produce more accurate and context-relevant answers. :contentReference[oaicite:2]{index=2}
+RAG lets language models ground their responses in external documents or knowledge bases, which helps produce more accurate and context-relevant answers.

 ## 📁 Repository Structure

 / — root folder
+/upload.js (to upload lorebook)

+prime — core code files (or main modules)
+/prime/src/ App.jsx , Main.jsx , Index.html , .env
+/prime/src/components/ AppIcons.jsx , ChatInput.jsx , MessageBubble.jsx
+/prime/src/services/gemini.js
-prime — core code / frontend / backend files (or main module) upload.js — script to upload documents or data (if applicable)
+VeritasPrime/upload.js — script to upload documents or data (if applicable)